1156054203/astair/README.md

 Commands:
-  align     Align raw reads in fastq format to a reference genome. call      Call modified cytosines from a bam or cram file. mbias     Generate modification per read length information (Mbias). phred     Calculate per base (A, C, T, G) Phred scores for each strand. simulate  Simulate TAPS/BS conversion on top of an existing bam/cram file.
+  align     Align raw reads in fastq format to a reference genome. call      Call modified cytosines from a bam or cram file. find      Outputs positions of Cs from fasta file per context. mbias     Generate modification per read length information (Mbias). phred     Calculate per base (A, C, T, G) Phred scores for each strand. simulate  Simulate TAPS/BS conversion on top of an existing bam/cram file.